Arkansas Hunting Law: A Comprehensive Guide

 Consequences of Administrative Decisions

 The administrative hearing process is your primary opportunity to protect your hunting privileges.
-Unlike criminal courts, where prosecutors must prove guilt beyond a reasonable doubt, administrative proceedings use the lower “preponderance of evidence” standard.
-This makes effective representation even more critical to protecting your rights.
+Unlike criminal courts, where prosecutors must prove guilt beyond a reasonable doubt, administrative proceedings use the lower “preponderance of evidence” standard — which makes effective representation even more critical to protecting your rights.

 New Laws to Watch Out For: Updates